hfmartinez/kubernetes-vagrant/README.md

 ## Install Environment

-- Clone the following repository by using the statement:
+- Clone the following repository by using this statement:
 ```
 git clone https://github.com/hfmartinez/kubernetes-vagrant.git
 ```